| VARICOSE VEINSvascular.co.nz>varicose veins See also Varicose veins -

 Back

-Probably not.
+to the top Probably not.
 No treatment can erase

 every visible varicose vein, but most patients are satisfied with the